guildai/guild.ai/pages/docs/runs.md

 ```

 You can also use part of the operation specification, as long as Guild
-can uniquely identfy the operation.
+can uniquely identify the operation.
 For example, you can start `train`
 by running:

 ```